Updated: April 14, 2023

 All festival events are within walking distance from JR Nagahama Station on the JR Hokuriku Line.
 Since there’s no detailed festival information and schedule in English from official sources, I provide this festival schedule in English based on official festival information and my recommendations.
 With a little knowledge of what’s what and what’s going on, I’m sure you’ll be able to enjoy this festival much more after reading this post.

 There are 12 kabuki floats (called hikiyama) with a kabuki stage and one “guardian” float named Naginata-yama with no stage.
 Every year, only four of the kabuki floats perform kabuki at the festival.
 Three groups of four kabuki floats take turns appearing in the festival each year so each float group appears (performs kabuki) every three years.
 The same four floats appear together each time.
 Only the Naginata-yama guardian float appears in the festival every year, but does not perform kabuki.
 To see all 12 kabuki floats, you would have to see the festival three years in a row.
+Or see the festival when all the floats are brought out on rare occasions like in 2017 and 2023.

 Although April 15 is the main festival day (called Honbi 本日), there is a slew of festival events and kabuki performances before and after this day.
 If you can’t make it to Nagahama on April 15, you can still see kabuki performances on April 13 (evening), 14 (morning), and 16 (all day).